stfc/PSyclone/doc/user_guide/tutorials_and_examples.rst

 For more details see the ``examples/nemo/README.md`` file.

-Note that these scripts are here to support the ongoing development of the NEMO API in PSyclone.
+Note that these scripts are here to support the ongoing development of PSyclone to transform the NEMO source.
 They are *not* intended as 'turn-key' solutions but as a starting point.